debezium/debezium/debezium-connector-mysql/src/test/resources/ssl/README.md

 certificate) for running the test suite with SSL enabled and two-way authentication.

-The files are generated based on the certificates in src/test/resources/ssl-certs, which in turn were taken from the MySQL container image (which generates them by default with a validity of 10 years, see /var/lib/mysql).
-The server used for SSL authentication testing uses those pre-generated certificates (see configuration in src/test/docker/server-ssl/my.cnf).
+The files are generated based on the certificates in src/test/resources/ssl-certs, which in turn were taken from the MySQL container image (which generates them by default with a validity of 10 years, see /var/lib/mysql; the currently used certificates were created on March 8 2022, i.e. expect SSL-enabled tests to fail after March 8 2032 due to the expired certificates).
+The server used for SSL authentication testing uses those pre-generated certificates (see configuration in src/test/docker/server-ssl/my.cnf) instead of generating new ones.

 To regenerate the truststore/keystore files, run the following commands: